-Nash also worked the jail while Michael was in custody.
-She remembers him crying a lot and saying things like "if my mama was here, she would tell them I would never hurt her and I did not do this."
+Nash also worked the jail while Michael was in custody there.
+She remembers him crying a lot and saying things like "if my mam was here, she would tell them I would never hurt her and I did not do this."
 (Id. at 4).
 After getting to know him a bit, her doubts about his guilt grew because he did not seem "savvy enough to pull this off" or "capable of masterminding this crime."
 (Id. at 5).

 Nash always thought Ed Politte was a more likely suspect.
 (Id.)
-She questioned why he was pushed out of the suspect pool so quickly.

-B. New Compelling Evidence Points to Alternative Perpetrator(s)
+E. New Compelling Evidence Points to Alternative Perpetrator(s)

 In addition to the new scientific evidence that eliminates the only physical evidence implicating Michael and disproves the State's theory of the case, there is now also additional compelling, reliable evidence implicating two much more likely perpetrators.
 The new evidence comes independently from multiple witnesses.
-These new witnesses corroborate each other.
 New evidence implicating alternative suspects is sufficient to satisfy Schlup.
 See, e.g., House v.
 Bell, 547 U.S. 518, 548-54 (2006) (evidence pointing to alternative suspect reinforced doubts as to petitioner's guilt and, coupled with challenges to other evidence and lack of motive, satisfied the Schlup gateway standard).